sebastiansulinski/laravel-search/README.md

 ## Register search request parameters for your given implementation

-Within your `AppServiceProvider::boot` method add all relevant validation rules for a given index.
+If you are using the built-in controller with the `SearchRequest`, within your `AppServiceProvider::boot` method add all relevant validation rules for a given index.
 These will be used with the `Indexer::search` method - if you are using different approach for the search, you can ignore these.
 By default, only `index` and `params` (as array) are validated - whatever you define via this method will be merged to